spadr/Canaspad_ESP32_Library/README.md

 ### Description

-Based on the token, returns the most current value from the provided data series.
+Returns the most recent value from the selected data series based on the token.

 ### Syntax